NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ### Measure Tags
 Measure tags are used by scripts we call measures.
 Measure tags identify intended use of space types and constructions for School and office AEDG measures.
 If you are not using measures you will not need to complete these.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/uxpIcEbxPbw" allowfullscreen></iframe>

-*Above: This video shows how to use measure tags.*

 ### Custom
 Use the checkbox at the top of each column to select items that you want to have be part of the custom view in the grid.
 This allows you to compare important settings side-by-side.

 ### Working with Space Types in the SketchUp Plug-in
 The video below shows how to work with space types in the Plug-in.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/8LTexVna_vw?end=234" allowfullscreen></iframe>

-*Above: This video shows you how to assign space types and download space types from the Building Component Library (BCL).
-It uses the OpenStudio SketchUp Plug-in.*

 ------